 WISE Catering, and the workshops and training we've provided alongside it to improve participants' English language skills, marketing skills and other transferable skills, has supported hundreds of women.
-Some have continued with us whilst others have found other employment, enrolled in a course to further their education, volunteered in their local communities or participated in other community events and programmes.
+Some have continued with us whilst others have found other employment, enrolled in a course to further their education, volunteered in their local communities or participated in other community programmes and services that support and finding opportunities.